zach-phillips1/codestat/README.md

     Log file located in logs/CARES_input{date_time}.log

+    Unfortunately, there are still a lot of validation errors in the CARES form.
+So just about all reports need to be adjusted still.

 codestat_xml_parse uses CodeStat XML exports to perform data analysis.

 # TODO: Figure out formating for README